Science fiction is huge – there’s a story for everyone.

 A work shouldn’t count as SciFi unless the science is necessary to it.

 Not just adventures (or romances, or …) with high-tech props, resembling science fiction the way Hamlet resembles a history of Denmark.
 Not just present-day fiction in an exotic setting.

 Richard Treitel offers other quotes, too.

 Hard science fiction is where science and technology seem real and are ‘characters’ in the story.
 [Brad Templeton]

 Fantasy deals with the impossible, while SF deals with the possible.
 [Doug Tricarico]

 Stories that show us a way of life that has been shaped by the science or technology in the story.
 [Anon]

 Wikipedia says scifi is speculative, futuristic, and explores the consequences of scientific advances – while avoiding the supernatural.
 They note the original need to tie the story to science-based facts and theories has become “tenuous” over time.
 It seems hard to find a scifi story today without supernatural characters – and most authors give up altogether on the current physics that puts other star systems vastly out of our reach.
 We want “new worlds, new life, and new civilizations.”

 Are Dragons Always Fantasy?
 Can They Be Scifi?

 Hmm.
 Sounds like fantasy despite arriving in a space ship and fighting alien parasites.
-But on Amazon the books are called space opera, time travel, and colonization under science fiction – but never fantasy!
+But on Amazon the books are called space opera, time travel, and colonization under science fiction – and never fantasy!
 BTW, the stories are still wildly popular after fifty years!
-I pass on most of the books I read, but recently I picked up a used copy of The Dragonriders of Pern because I missed seeing it on my shelf.
+I pass most of the books I read on to friends, but recently I picked up a used copy of The Dragonriders of Pern because I missed seeing it on my shelf.